Ololade Saromi

 Profile

-Ololade is particularly sought after in banking and financial disputes and has experience in such cases where they include allegations fraud.
-An increasing amount of his work involves advising on issues of private international law.
-He also has a developing arbitration practice and accepts instructions to act as counsel in arbitral and related Court proceedings.
+Ololade is known for his ease of use and pragmatism.
+He is particularly sought after in financial disputes and has experience in such cases where they include issues of fraud.
+His work is increasingly international, with an emphasis on Nigeria and Africa, and frequently involves advising on issues of private international law.
+He also has a developing commercial arbitration practice and accepts instructions to act as counsel in arbitral and related Court proceedings.

-In September 2022, Ololade became the sixth and youngest Chair of the British Nigeria Law Forum – a bilateral vehicle for the promotion of legal ideals from both jurisdictions and the fostering of mutually beneficial relationships.
-Ololade also sits on COMBAR’s Africa Committee, which is an initiative to develop and foster improved working relationships and promote common professional development between members of the English and Welsh Commercial Bar and their counterpart practitioners and academic lawyers in (and interested in) Africa.
+In September 2022, Ololade became the sixth and youngest Chair of the British Nigeria Law Forum (BNLF) – a bilateral vehicle for the promotion of legal ideals from both jurisdictions and the fostering of mutually beneficial relationships.
+Ololade also sits on the Commercial Bar Association’s (Combar‘s) Africa Committee.

-Ololade is a scholar of the Pegasus Scholarship Trust and, in 2022, he undertook a two-month secondment to the Litigation, Dispute Resolution, and Risk Management Department of Aluko & Oyebode – Nigeria’s leading commercial disputes law firm, at its offices in Lagos – the commercial heart of Nigeria.
+In 2022, Ololade undertook a two-month secondment, as a scholar of the Pegasus Scholarship Trust, to the Litigation, Dispute Resolution, and Risk Management Department of Aluko & Oyebode – Nigeria’s leading commercial disputes law firm, at its offices in Lagos – the commercial heart of Nigeria.
 Whilst there, Ololade worked on banking, oil and gas, and professional negligence litigation and arbitrations.
 Where required, Ololade is able to bring the insights he gained and the network he developed to bear on cases for the benefit of his clients.

 Expertise